ex3ndr/srp6a/README.md

 }
 ```

 ### Validate Proofs
 To get an acccess to Session Key you have to validate proofs.
-Server-side proof is **not** available untill you successfully validated client one.
+Server-side proof is **not** available until you have successfully validated client one.
 ```js
 if (!server.validateProof(client.proof)) {
     throw Error('Invalid client proof');